panzerdp/dmitripavlutin.com/content/posts/108-variables-best-practices/index.md

 The code clearly says what it does.
 That's the power of good naming.

-## 5. Introduce exlanatory variables
+## 5. Introduce explanatory variables

 Usually, I prefer not to add comments to my code.
 I prefer having self-documenting code that clearly expresses what it does through good naming of variables, object's properties, functions, classes.

-Sometimes, when I have a lot of expressions that do a quite complex calculation, it might be better do strip the expression into smaller chunks.
-And save each chunk expression into a variable with explanatory name.
+Sometimes, when I have a lot of expressions that do a quite complex calculation, it might be better to strip the expression into smaller chunks.
+And save each chunk expression into a variable with an explanatory name.

 Let's look back to the binary search implementation algorithm: